Kaiweitu/COMP-SCI-537-SP21-DIS/Discussion-2/README.md

 gdb
 ~~~
 ## xv6 Code Walk-through
+### User-level Application
+We can write our own application inside the xv6.
+This could be done in two steps:
+1. Write your own program using the syscall defined in the xv6 (see `user.h`)
+2. Add your program to the Makefile to let it compile and load into xv6

 ### Interrupt Descriptor Table
 Syscall is a protected transfer of control from an application (`user mode`) to the OS (`kernel mode`).
 This transfer is implemented through a hardware instruction **int** named interrupt.
 When interrupt happens, the hardware will raise the privilege level to the `kernel mode` and execute the corresponding kernel code through a table named Interrupt descriptor table (IDT).
 This table is pre-set by the OS when booting up.
 ~~~[c]